erigones/esdc-docs/user-guide/gui/servers/details.rst

 * **Target Node** - Destination compute node.
 * **Sleep Time** - Number of seconds to pause between two replication operations.
 * **Enabled** - Whether the replication is enabled.
 * **Reserve Resources** - Whether to reserve the virtual machine's vCPU and RAM resources on target compute node.
 The default is to reserve the VM's resources unless changed in the :ref:`virtual server DC settings <dc_vm_settings>`.
+Since the replicated virtual server is not running on the target node, the resources are not immediately needed by the slave VM.
+When disabled, vCPU and RAM resources are not subtracted from available compute node resources and can be used for other virtual servers.

     .. note::  When disabled, the resources must be available (and will be reserved) before the failover action.
+The user is responsible for ensuring that enough resources are available for the failver operation.

 Replication Actions
 ~~~~~~~~~~~~~~~~~~~